Kelvur/my-config/guides/set_watchers.md

 ## Reason

-When working with some IDE or development tool which watch a folder in search from changes will make reach the limit of watchers really easy; So, you may want to put a higher limit of watchers in your SO
+When working with some IDE or development tool which watch a folder in search from changes will make reach the limit of watchers really easy; So, you may want to put a higher limit of watchers in your OS

-## Hot To
+## How To

 ### Show how many watchers per user are: